BuffsRacing/BuffsStream/README.md

 ## Dependencies

 The project requires iOS 13 or higher, and should work on most iPhone and iPad devices.
 Dependencies are deliberately minimal, and are managed using Cocoapods.

-# Support

-Mux will provides basic support for the features shown in this example.
-Please raise a GitHub issue if you run into problems, but remember that we are limited to functionality that Haishinkit provides.

 # Documentation